nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### DistribBranchLevel

-We tell our distributed children what our position is in our branch (xth generation) on the distributed network.
+We tell our distributed children what our position is in our branch (nth generation) in the distributed network.
+Our branch level is the branch level from our parent incremented by one.
+If we are a branch root (i.e. the server sends us [EmbeddedMessage](#server-code-93) messages), our branch level is 0 instead.

+When connecting to potential parents, they send us this message.
+We record the information, and adopt the first parent that sends us a [DistribSearch](#distributed-code-3) message in addition to branch root/level information.

 If we receive a branch level of 0 from a parent, we should mark the parent as our branch root.
 Due to incorrect behavior in older client versions, they